jalessandrelli/jalessandrelli.github.io/press.md

 "Jeff Alessandrelli writes, ‘I am squinting into the faint radiance / of the sun, its light / trying to shine’—*This Last Time Will Be the First* is full of resolutely flickering light.
 These poems are at work with Emerson’s idea that, ‘A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines.’
 The mind at work in these poems is not little.
 It is expansive, it is growing, it is looking to love.”—Emily Pettit

-##### For *Erik Satie Watusies His Way Into Sound* (Poetic biography of the French avant-garde composer Erik Satie, published by Ravenna Press in 2011):
+##### For *Erik Satie Watusies His Way Into Sound* (Poetic biography of the French avant-garde composer Erik Satie, published by Ravenna Press in October 2011):

 A lot is packed into this slim volume of poems, but it doesn’t feel weighed down by its focused subject.
 It’s clear that a lot of research went into the book, but the poems sprawl, connect, and open up in ways that allow readers to enjoy them on their own.
 While the poems may be focused on Satie, they are ultimately ontological in nature—searching for answers and understanding but ultimately returning to that *nothing, nothing, nothing and nothing*.—[New Pages](https://www.newpages.com/item/3608-erik-satie-watusies-his-way-into-sound)